Brookline Asian American Family Network

 • webinars from the “Let’s Talk!
 Supporting Asian and Asian American Students Through COVID-19."

-• a link to the Southern Poverty Law Center which provides helpful guidelines on how to handle such incidents
+• a link to the Southern Poverty Law Center which provides helpful guidelines on how to handle anti-Asian racism a link to Stop AAPI Hate, and articles on how to address the surge of anti-Asian hate crimes

 • readings from research for Understanding the Asian American Experience and Anti-Asian Racism